The top 10 shows to transfer from Broadway to the West End

 9 to 5

 Showing audiences how to make a-livin’ night after night, 9 to 5 took Broadway by storm in 2009 and continues to do the same when it opens at the Savoy Theatre in 2019.
 Based on the 1980 film which caused the meteoric rise to fame of Dolly Parton, 9 to 5 tells the story of Violet, Doralee and Judy as they try to change their workplace by getting rid of the “sexist, egotistical, lying, hypocritical bigot”.
-The West End premiere will star Natalie McQueen and Brian Conley.
+The West End premiere will star Natalie McQueen and Bonnie Langford.
 Pour yourself a cup of ambition and buy a ticket for 9 to 5, the brand new country-inspired ride for the West End that’s brimming with Southern charm!

 With music and lyrics by Grammy nominee Sara Bareilles and the first all-female creative team, Waitress cooks up a musical feast at the Adelphi Theatre in 2019.
 Inspired by the 2007 film of the same name, waitress and pie-maker Jenna Hunterson is stuck in an unloving marriage and finds out she is pregnant.
 Seeing a pie contest with a grand prize inspires Jenna to save some money, win the competition and start a new life with her child.
 If Jenna wants to have her slice of Sweet Victory pie, she has to face her emotions and relationships head-on.
 Waitress is set to be a sweet surprise in the West End after opening on Broadway in 2016.